Why Trump is So Bad for Kids

 Encourage your children to attain their dreams, while maintaining compassion and humbleness along the way.
 Whether they grow up with money or not is irrelevant.
 The most important thing you can do as a parent is to teach your kids to be good, decent human beings above all else.
 If they happen to make it big and become financially successful, encourage them to remain humble and use their success to help others and make the world a better place.

-Editor’s note: The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of GRAND Media.
+Editor’s note: The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the views of GRAND Media.
+Additionally, this link from Ken Boyd

 ABOUT THE AUTHOR – STEVE SIEBOLD